 The movement’s beginnings can be traced to a single event.
 Hélio Oiticica’s art exhibition, ‘Tropicália’ which debuted at the Museum of Modern Art in Rio in April of 1967.

 The story of Tropicália’s Unvarnished Truth begins here.

 Tropicália’s Frustrated Foundation

 Tropicália was rebellion.
-Its theme of cultural nonconformity was strengthened by the artistic notion that Brazil had lost its way.
-It quickly spread throughout the art world to include poetry, painting and sculpture, and the theater.
+Its theme of cultural nonconformity was strengthened by the notion that Brazil had lost its way.
+Tropicália quickly spread throughout the art world to include poetry, painting and sculpture, and the theater.
 Its generational appeal soon led to media, marketing, and advertising usage.

-Today, the term Tropicália has been distilled to nothing more than a catchy phrase for businesses wanting to trade on the emotional appeal of the word.
+Today, the term Tropicália has been distilled to a catchy phrase for businesses wanting to trade on the emotional appeal of the word.
 You can buy Tropicália t-shirts, or coffee or eat at a Tropicália restaurant.

 There’s a general lack of understanding about this period of Brazilian music and art.
 It’s been further compounded by the media’s social agenda, or from a desire to recategorize or misinterpret Tropicália’s story.

 Maybe that’s part of Tropicália’s legacy, too.
 And Caetano Veloso would agree.
 When asked during an interview to promote a concert in Chicago, he was asked: “Was Tropicália a fad or a trend?”
 Veloso replied, “Yes, a fad.
 No, a trend.
 It was both actually.”

 It was Rio de Janeiro’s art world that first advanced Tropicália’s concept of counter-culturalism.
 The movement took a stand against the closely-held traditions of Brazilian society.